Meet Our Board of Directors, guiding Mammoth Lakes Housing in its mission to support workforce housing for a viable economy and sustainable community.

 Kirk Stapp – President

-Kirk Stapp is a retired Mammoth Lakes’ school teacher and currently serves on the Town of Mammoth Lakes Town Council.
+Kirk Stapp is a retired Mammoth Lakes’ school teacher and founding member of the Board.

 Jennifer Kreitz currently serves on the Mono County Board of Supervisors representing District #1.

 Amanda Rice is a small business owner in Mammoth Lakes and a mother of two boys in elementary school.
 She currently serves on the MLH Board as the Town Council representative.

 Tony moved to Mammoth out of high school, and lived here for about 9 years before moving to Davis, California to study Landscape Architecture.
 After gaining professional experience in Design and Planning, and becoming licensed as a Landscape Architect, Tony and his family moved back up to the Eastern Sierras, and are currently residing in Bishop.
 Tony is currently self-employed in Landscape Architecture and Planning, and studying Real Estate Development through UCLA Extension and pursuing a Master’s in Business Administration, with a focus in the Outdoor Industry, with Western Colorado University.